 A rare neuromuscular disease, canine myasthenia gravis is a disorder of the signal transmission between nerves and muscles, resulting in progressive muscle weakness, and fatigue with mild exercise.
 This disease is not typically confused with CHD because the signs tend to show up on the face more than the hindquarters.
 Ortho Dog’s braces can support the weakened area, but as with CHD and degenerative myelopathy, the disease is irreversible.

 Similar to a human ankle, a dog’s hock is the joint at the back of a dog’s leg, between the lower thigh and the hind foot.
-Some German shepherds consistently stand and walk on their hocks (due to an over-angulation of the hind quarters that makes one leg reach a 90-degree angle when extended to the back and the other leg’s hock may even touch the ground).
-This incorrect movement can put strain on their hips, which causes them to walk with an irregular gait.
+Some German shepherds consistently stand and walk on their hocks (due to an over-angulation of the hindquarters that makes one leg reach a 90-degree angle when extended to the back and the other leg’s hock may even touch the ground).
+This incorrect movement can put a strain on their hips, which causes them to walk with an irregular gait.
 Our Hock Holder brace offers stabilization and support to the hock to help relieve stress.

 Most often seen in senior dogs, osteoarthritis is the inflammation of the hip joints due to cartilage deterioration.
 You may notice your dog moving a bit more slowly and having trouble with stairs.
 With less cartilage, bones can grind against each other and cause inflammation.
 Much like a human wearing a wrist or hand brace for arthritis, the Ortho Dog Hip Hound brace limits the movement of the joint, which helps with the pain.
-It doesn’t cure the arthritis, but the limited movement helps relieve discomfort.
+It doesn’t cure arthritis, but the limited movement helps relieve discomfort.